MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 *Figure: Two enterprise apps under development in dedicated environments, then tested and deployed in environments that are shared with other apps.*

 In a more advanced variation, each maker has an individual developer environment.
-This has the benefit of providing greater isolation to the maker but can make combining individual work in an integration environment more complicated.
-And although working in isolation can be helpful for larger, sophisticated teams, it can add unnecessary overhead to smaller teams that can be more successful collaborating in a shared development environment.
+This has the benefit of providing greater isolation to the maker, but can make combining individual work in an integration environment more complicated.
+Although working in isolation can be helpful for larger, sophisticated teams, it can add unnecessary overhead to smaller teams that can be more successful collaborating in a shared, development environment.

 ![Diagram illustrating an enterprise app under development in individual environments  combined in a shared integration environment  and then tested and deployed in environments that are shared with other apps ](media/environment-strategy/image12.png)